prysmaticlabs/documentation/website/docs/install/install-with-script.md

         <pre><code>prysm.bat validator accounts import --keys-dir=&lt;YOUR_FOLDER_PATH&gt; --prater</code></pre>
         <p>You’ll be prompted to specify a wallet directory twice.
 Provide the path to your <code>ConsensusLayer</code> folder for both prompts.
 You should see <code>Successfully imported 1 accounts, view all of them by running accounts list</code> when your account has been successfully imported into Prysm.</p>
         <p>Next, go to the [Prater Launchpad’s deposit data upload page](https://prater.launchpad.ethereum.org/en/upload-deposit-data) and upload your `deposit_data-*.json` file.
 You’ll be prompted to connect your wallet.</p>
-        <p>If you need Goeth, head over to one of the following Discord servers:</p>
+        <p>If you need GöETH, head over to one of the following Discord servers:</p>
         <ul>
-          <li>r/ethstaker discord</li>
+          <li><a href='https://discord.io/ethstaker'>r/EthStaker Discord</a></li>
-          <li>Prysm discord</li>
+          <li><a href='https://discord.com/invite/XkyZSSk4My'>Prysm Discord server</a>Prysm discord</li>
         </ul>
-        <p>Someone should be able to give you the Goeth you need.
-You can then proceed to deposit 32 goeth into the Prater testnet’s deposit contract via the Launchpad page.
+        <p>Someone should be able to give you the GöETH you need.
+You can then proceed to deposit 32 GöETH into the Prater testnet’s deposit contract via the Launchpad page.
 Exercise extreme caution throughout this procedure.
 Finally, head back to your command prompt and run the following command:</p>
         <pre><code>prysm.bat validator --prater</code></pre>
       </TabItem>
     </Tabs>